wspl/creeper/README.md

 Creeper is a *next-generation* crawler which fetches web page by creeper script.
 As a cross-platform embedded crawler, you can use it for your news app, subscribe program, etc.

-**Warning:** At present this project is still under stage-1 development, please do not use in the production environment.
+**Warning:** At present this project is still under early stage development, please do not use in the production environment.

-## Roadmap

-#### Stage-I

-* Basic crawling function ← **In progress**
-* Perfect the code to make it robust
-* Add unit test

-#### Stage-II

-- Decoupling http client and goquery, and add custom interfaces.
-- Cross-platform support.
-Provide Android and iOS SDK.

-#### Stage-III

-- Add restful api for remote calling
-- Add debug api
-- Create an IDE based on web for creeper script

 ## Get Started